FAQs: Impact of COVID-19 on Human Subjects Research

 6. What is the effect of the pause on pending studies?

 The IRB will continue to review and approve submissions.
-For studies that are approvable, but involve in-person interactions with study subjects and do not have the potential for direct benefit, the IRB will approve the study but explicitly note that enrollment cannot start until the pause in clinical research activities is lifted.
+For studies that are approvable, but involve in-person interactions with study subjects and do not have the potential for direct benefit, the IRB will approve the study but explicitly note that enrollment cannot start until institutional approval for in-person interaction is obtained.

 7. What types of additional disruptions to research may occur in the future?
 (EDITED 3/24/20)